MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/integrate-the-windows-web-application-gallery-into-a-control-panel.md

 - [Deploy an Application](integrate-the-windows-web-application-gallery-into-a-control-panel.md#08)
 - [Provide the User with the Application Location](integrate-the-windows-web-application-gallery-into-a-control-panel.md#09)

-<a id="01"></a>
 ## Before You Begin

 To integrate the WAG into your control panel solution, you need the following:

 - **Web Application Gallery Feed.**
  This is an extended ATOM XML feed that contains all the information needed to download and install the applications available in the WAG.
 You can use the Microsoft® Web Platform Installer API to load and manipulate the content in the feed (recommended) or manually download and parse the feed XML content.
 This article provides information on the feed‘s location and XML content.
 - **Web Platform Installer API (WebPI API).** The [Web Platform Installer tool](https://www.microsoft.com/web/downloads/platform.aspx) uses a new API to access the feed content.
 This is a public API available to developers: [Microsoft Web Platform Installer](https://msdn.microsoft.com/en-us/library/microsoft.web.platforminstaller.aspx).
 We highly recommend you use this API to access the feed‘s content instead of manipulating the feed XML directly.
 It provides:

     - Abstraction from the details of the XML elements format and semantics.
     - Intuitive classes and methods.